-- Confirmation emails make sure you are transferring your domain to the right person.
-You can’t make the transfer without verifying your identity.
+- Confirmation emails make sure that you are transferring your domain to the right person.
+You can't make the transfer without verifying your identity.

 The technical details involved in a transfer can seem overwhelming, but many registrars have excellent online help articles that can walk you through the process.
 At Google Domains, we make it super easy by guiding you through each step with simple instructions.

 Thinking about transferring your domain to Google Domains?
-Visit domains.google today to learn more and click Transfer a domain you already own to get started.
+Visit domains.google today to learn more and click Transfer a domain that you already own to get started.